Copyright 2025-2026 Thousand Brains Project

 action.distance = action.distance / 4

-logging.debug(f"Near edge so only moving by {action.distance}")
+logger.debug(f"Near edge so only moving by {action.distance}")

-action.direction = self.tangential_direction(state)
+action.direction = self.tangential_direction(ctx, state)

 return action

-def _move_forward(self) -> Action:
+def _move_forward(self) -> MoveForward:

 """Move forward to touch the object at the right distance.